Best LG TVs 2024: OLED, 4K HDR

 It's very well-specced, too.
 LG is one of the few brands to give its TVs four HDMI 2.1 ports, meaning they can all handle 4K/120HzVRR and ALLM.
 Gamers will be further delighted by the Dolby Vision gaming feature and the HGiG setting for more accurate HDR.

 Our advice is more pertinent here than ever: add a soundbar.
-Once you have, you'll have the best LG TV for most people.
+Once you have, you'll have the best LG TV for anyone who isn't fussed about owning the very latest model.

 Read the full LG OLED48C3 review